skulidropek/Rust-Docs/Documentation/Hooks/LastDev.md

 /// <summary>
 /// Called when a player responds to an NPC's conversation.
 /// </summary>
-/// <param name="npc">The NPC initiating the conversation.</param>
+/// <param name="npcTalking">The NPC initiating the conversation.</param>
 /// <param name="player">The player responding to the conversation.</param>
 /// <param name="conversationData">The data for the ongoing conversation.</param>
 /// <param name="responseNode">The node representing the player's response.</param>
 /// <returns>Returns a non-null value if the default behavior is overridden.</returns>
-object OnNpcConversationRespond(NPCTalking npc, BasePlayer player, ConversationData conversationData, ConversationData.ResponseNode responseNode)
+object OnNpcConversationRespond(NPCTalking npcTalking, BasePlayer player, ConversationData conversationData, ConversationData.ResponseNode responseNode)
 {
     // Minimal code to demonstrate functionality
     Puts("OnNpcConversationRespond called!");